mlutfy/civicrmnetbanx--deprecated-/README.txt

 Hooks and extention for Desjardins payment processor integration in CiviCRM.
+Note that a new version of the payment gateway came out in December 2011 (using Optimal Payments by Netbanx).

+Currently this code only supports the "old" API.

-It integrations with the payment method "without redirection" (process, not notify), therefore you will need an SSL certificate on your donation page.
+It integrates with the payment method "without redirection" (process, not notify), therefore you will need an SSL certificate on your donation page.